AdaptableTools/example-adaptable-angular-aggrid/README.md

     - **LayoutMenu** is an Angular component which wraps and Angular Material Menu; the component implementation is generic and all the I/O params are provided dynamically

-- More detailed information regarding Angular Custom Toolbars are provided in the [Angular Wrapper Documentation](https://docs.adaptabletools.com/docs/angular-wrapper/angular-wrapper-custom-toolbars)
+- More detailed information regarding Angular Custom Toolbars are provided in the [AdapTable Angular Documentation](https://docs.adaptabletools.com/docs/angular-wrapper/angular-wrapper-custom-toolbars)

 ### Tool Panel
 The demo has been configured to include the [AdapTable Tool Panel](https://docs.adaptabletools.com/docs/user-interface/tool-panel) available at the right hand side of the Grid